 3. Great knowledge of the area

-When an agent knows the area like the back of their hand, you can be assured that your property is going to be well-taken care of.
+When an agent knows the area like the back of their hand, you can be assured that your agent will get you the best sale.
 Agents who are knowledgeable in your area will know the prices of comparable properties, and can appraise your property accurately.
 These agents will also know how the local market works, and will therefore guide you more accurately.

 Since buying or selling property counts as a business transaction, it is important that your agent is honest in all aspects and stages of the transaction, even if the outcome is bad news for you.
 They must provide you with accurate and true information, and should be totally upfront with you.
 Remember that a great agent would not wash his integrity down the drain for the sake of making money.

 There is nothing wrong with going for relatively new real estate agents.
-However, experienced agents usually lead to a closed deal in a shorter period of time.
+However, experienced agents usually take a shorter period of time to close a deal.
 A great real estate agent should have experience and knowledge in property management and other related fields, including local sales experience.
 It doesn’t hurt to ask how many years of experience your agent has in the field.

 6. Great communication skills

 A great real estate agent must possess good communication skills.
-They should respond in a reasonable amount of time whenever you contact them and should ideally contact and update you at all stages of the buying/selling process.
+They should respond in a reasonable amount of time whenever you contact them.
+Also, they should contact and update you at all stages of the buying or selling process.
 A great agent knows how to use their communication skills to promote your property or reach out to potential sellers.